CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 - "cat-t105.jpg" means the word cat, Teaching 1, page 5.
 - File name starting with W means concept, not letter or word
 - page number not shown for Supplement because it only has 3 pages of shorthand.

+For Reporting level, the book name and page number is first.
+The rest might be the concept, or might just be words from the line if more than one concept is illustrated.

 ## Sources / References